How to Get Medical Courier Contracts

 How much does a medical courier contract pay?

-Single-route contracts typically pay $100–$300 per day depending on the type of work, number of stops, and distance.
-Specimen routes average $100–$200/day.
-Pharmacy routes average $150–$300/day.
-STAT and on-call contracts vary based on volume.
+It really varies.
+Single-route contracts can pay anywhere from $100-$300 per day depending on the work, number of stops, and distance.
+Specimen routes tend to be $100-$200/day.
+Pharmacy routes $150-$300/day.
+STAT and on-call work fluctuates based on volume.
+Your region matters a lot too.
+A route in a major metro area pays differently than one in a smaller market.

 Can I have multiple medical courier contracts at the same time?